islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - Tell me something that you don't like here.
 What would you like to be different, why and how?
 - What are the current main **challenges** for the company? (product and technical challenges)
 - Why would you **fire me**?
+- **Psychological safety** is extremely important to me, so please be honest with me: are there verbally aggressive people, especially in positions with power?
+- Is there **micromanagement** from any position with power (e.g CTO/VP/Head/Managers)?
+How do they intervene in team's decisions if they don't agree?
 - What would be my **boundaries**?
 What wouldn't I be allowed to do or to step into?
 - What do you **expect** from me?
 - Why don't you cover this position with a current internal employee?